 Considering that the average dining chair is 18 inches high, we looked taller camping chairs for everyday camping use.
 The highest chairs are about 15 inches, so we used the range of 13-15 inch seat height for overall comfort.

 I assume no explanation required about the “need” for this feature.
 LOL.
 Sadly, I found very few quality chairs with a true cup holder.
 However many have a really nice gear pocket that could double as a water bottle holder or a place to tuck a cell phone.
 You just won’t want to drop an open beverage can into the pocket.

-Ultralight camping chairs use a shock cord assembly system.
+Most of the ultralight camping chairs use a shock cord assembly system.
+No Tools required!
 That means all the frame pieces have a stretchy cord running through them so when you unpack you can pretty much just shake them into shape.
 A little adjusting to make sure all the pieces are locked together and you have a chair.
 Sound too good to be true?
 Here’s a short video on how easy it is to pop these chairs together.

 You’ll want a sturdy, but lightweight camping chair bag.
 Remember all those pieces shock corded together?
 Well you don’t want them getting tangled up.
 A shoulder strap on the bag would be a nice to have but right now I can’t imagine a scenario when we won’t have them tucked into a backpack or in the car so for me it’s negotiable.
 You’ll have to think about how you will use your camp chairs to decide if it’s important to you.

 We just got back from a week of car camping where it rained everyday.
 And every morning I said naughty words as I dealt with a wet bottom because our traditional bag chairs just didn’t dry out very fast.
 Enough said!